yobazy/MyFinance/README.md

 # MyFinance Dashboard

-MyFinance Dashboard is a comprehensive personal finance management application built with **React** frontend and **Django** backend, packaged as a **cross-platform Electron desktop app**.
+MyFinance Dashboard is a comprehensive personal finance management application built with **React** frontend and **Node.js** backend, packaged as a **cross-platform Electron desktop app**.
 This modern application allows users to upload bank statements, categorize transactions, and generate detailed financial insights and visualizations.

 ## Architecture

 - **Frontend**: React with Material-UI components
-- **Backend**: Django REST API with SQLite database
+- **Backend**: Node.js with Express.js and Sequelize ORM
 - **Desktop App**: Electron wrapper for cross-platform deployment
 - **Data Storage**: Local SQLite database (configurable)

+**🚀 Recently Migrated**: The backend has been migrated from Django to Node.js for better performance and simplified deployment.

 ---